Generalizable deep learning for photoplethysmography-based blood pressure estimation -- A Benchmarking Study: Related Work

-\heading{Challenges of OOD generalization} Most of the ML/DL techniques usually rely on the subtle statistical patterns that may exist within the training data, hence functioning under ideal conditions where both the training and testing data belong to the same distribution (ID).
+\heading{Challenges of OOD generalization} Most of the ML/DL techniques typically rely on the subtle statistical patterns that may exist within the training data, hence functioning under ideal conditions where both the training and testing data belong to the same distribution (ID).
 However, this perfect situation rarely occurs in real-world scenarios \cite{zhang2021deep, engstrom2019exploring}.
-Previous work has shown that most DL models perform poorly on tasks induced by data from distributions other than their training data (OOD) generalization \cite{ballas2022domain}.
+Prior studies have shown that most DL models perform poorly on tasks induced by data from distributions other than their training data (OOD) generalization \cite{ballas2022domain}.
 The concept of OOD generalization and its application to DL models has evolved with contributions from various researchers, e.g., \cite{gwon2023out, yi2021improved, ye2021towards}.
 The challenges of OOD generalization in the context of PPG-based BP estimation have been investigated in a recent publication \cite{weber2023intensive}.
 They focused on feature-based approaches, whereas the present work covers deep learning models operating on raw time series.
-This work establishes a more comprehensive picture by considering a large number of external datasets and investigating the potential impact of domain adaptation.
+This work aims to provide a more comprehensive understanding by considering a large number of external datasets and investigating the potential impact of domain adaptation.